HNLMS K XVIII: Service history

 On 14 November 1934 the boat was sent to the Dutch East Indies, where she arrived on 11 July 1935 in Surabaya.
 During this journey Felix Andries Vening Meinesz conducted gravity measurements, as he had previously done aboard the in the Caribbean.
+The ports visited on this voyage were Funchal in Portugal, St. Vincent in Cape Verde, Dakar in Senegal, Pernambuco and Rio de Janeiro in Brazil, Montevideo in Uruguay, Buenos Aires and Mar del Plata in Argentina, Tristan da Cunha, Cape Town and Durban in South Africa, Port Louis in Mauritius, and Fremantle in Australia.

 On 6 September 1938 she participated in a fleet show at Surabaya.
 The show was held in honor of the Dutch Queen Wilhelmina of the Netherlands who celebrating her fortieth year as head of state.
 More than twenty navy ships participated in the show.